valnmv/vbackup/README.md

 * Show progress bar
 * Use ZLIB for compression

+### Not needed or to do later / in the future
+* Archve and restore file security attributes

 ### Useful information / code examples

 * Volume Shadow Copy example, https://wj32.org/wp/2012/12/13/how-to-backup-files-in-c-using-the-volume-shadow-copy-service-vss/